Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Introduction

-Figure 1 schematically presents the `optical fibre+atom' system where the atom is situated outside the fibre at ${\bf R}=(\rho,0,0)$ where $\rho\geq a$, with $a$ the radius.
-This problem is essentially a two-centre problem with two sets of coordinate systems separated by a vector ${\bn {\rho}}$.
-The fibre mode propagating along its axis in the z-direction has an axial angular momentum component $L$ relative to the fibre frame.
-However, relative to the atom frame this is $L_{atom}$ which is given by \beq L_{atom}=L-[{\mathbf{\rho}}\times {\mathbf{\pi}}]_z \eeq where ${\mathbf {\pi}}$ is the total linear momentum of the fibre mode (which is proportional to the Poynting vector).
-On applying the results of the analysis to a particular fibre mode and a particular atomic transition we have to determine whether the second term is zero or sufficiently small to write \beq L_{atom}=L \eeq In Appendix B we evaluate the components of the Poynting vector of the specific fibre mode we focus on and show that the result in Eq.(\ref{ell}) is reasonably well justified for the parameters chosen.
-The above argument was put forward by Berry \cite{berry1998} in the context of free space optical vortex modes, but here we had to check and confirm its validity for fibre modes.
+Figure 1 schematically presents the $`$optical fiber+atom$'$ system where the two-level atom of transition frequency $\omega_a$ is situated outside the fiber at ${\bf R}=(\rho,0,0)$ where $\rho\geq a$, with $a$ the radius.
+This problem is essentially a two-center problem with two sets of coordinate systems separated by the radial vector ${\bn {\rho}}$.
+We assume that the fiber mode propagating along its axis in the +z-direction has a z component of angular momentum denoted by ${\cal L}^{fiber}_z$, say, relative to the fiber frame of reference.
+However, relative to the atomic frame the z-component of the angular momentum is ${\cal L}_z^{atom}$ which is given by \beq {\cal L}_z^{atom}={\cal L}_z^{fiber}-[{\mathbf{\rho}}\times {\bar {\bn {\pi}}}]_z={\cal L}_z^{fiber}-\frac{1}{2}\epsilon_0\rho S_{\varphi} \eeq where we have defined ${\bar {\bn {\pi}}}=\frac{1}{c^2}{\bf S}$ as the linear momentum density, ${\bf S}=\frac{1}{2}\Re[{\bf E}^*\times{\bf H}]$ the Poynting vector with ${\bf E}$ and ${\bf H}$, the electric and magnetic fields of the fiber mode.
+On applying the results of the analysis to a particular fiber mode and a particular atomic transition we have to determine whether the second term is sufficiently small to write \beq {\cal L}_z^{atom}\approx {\cal L}_z^{fiber} \eeq which means that for interactions at the atomic position the optical angular momentum of the mode differs very little from that relative to the fiber frame of reference.
+In Appendix B we evaluate the cylindrical components of the Poynting vector of the specific fiber mode and conclude that the azimuthal component of the Poynting vector, $S_{\varphi}$, is small in the region outside the fiber and the near equality in Eq.(\ref{ell0}) is reasonably well justified for the parameters chosen.
+The above argument was put forward by Berry \cite{berry1998} in the context of free space optical vortex modes, but here we had to check and confirm its validity for fiber modes.